center-for-threat-informed-defense/security-stack-mappings/docs/mapping_format.md

 Below is the structure of the data format that captures the details of how a security control maps to ATT&CK techniques.

 <img src="DataFormatEntityDiagram.png" width="900px">
-_Above:  Entity Diagram for a Mapping File
+_Above:  Entity Diagram for Data Mapping Format_

 Details of each field are provided in the subsequent section along with an example mapping file.